 Promote the Scholarship of Engagement

 Engaged Faculty Scholars

-Launched in 2015, the Engaged Faculty Scholars program allows two faculty members from the NCCE network the opportunity to carry out a self-designed project that advances and deepens community engagement and/or the scholarship of engagement at their institution.
+Launched in 2015, the Engaged Faculty Scholars program supports the development and implementation of self-designed, faculty-led projects that advance and deepen community engagement and/or the scholarship of engagement at member institutions.
 The 12-month program provides a cash stipend and professional development support.

+Promote the Scholarship of Engagement